pdanpdan/vue-keyboard-trap/docs/examples/index.md

 Focuses the first child element that matches `autofocusSelector` or (if no such element is found) the first focusable child element.

-Is only triggered on mount and on directive activation (changed value from false to true).
+Is only triggered on mount or on directive activation (changed value from false to true) and only if it not covered by another element.

 #### Autofocus on mount